We participated in the Azure study group [Co-hosted by Microsoft] [Beyond Study Group]

 A video showing the machine in operation has also been released, so please enjoy it

-Video: Notifying Azure Monitor alerts to various communication tools [Beyond Workshop #29] - YouTube
+Watch the video here: Notifying various communication tools of Azure Monitor alerts [Beyond Study Group #29] - YouTube

 Next presentation: "Load testing of AppService and Azure Database for MySQL"

-Next, from the development side, Mr. Hase from our System Development Department spoke about load testing of a web application running on Azure's App Service, a PaaS.
+Next, from the development side, Hase from our System Development Department gave a presentation on load testing of a web application running on Azure App Service, a PaaS.

-Some may wonder why we need to do load testing on a PaaS system.
-While load testing is one way of proving that a system can handle the expected load, it is also important to clarify in advance the load that a certain configuration can handle.
+Some of you may be wondering, "Load testing for a PaaS?"
+While load testing does serve to prove that the expected load can be handled, it is also important to determine in advance what load a given configuration can handle.

-In this case, since the expected number of users was known, the main purpose was to measure the resources required to handle that number of users and find a line that would allow stable operation.
+In this case, since the expected number of users was known, the main purpose was to measure the resources required to handle that number of users and to find the line at which stable operation could be achieved.

-When load testing doesn't produce the expected results, the first thing to suspect is SQL.
+When load testing doesn't yield the expected results, the first thing to suspect is SQL, right?

-This time too, we weren't satisfied with the results at first, so we had to go through a lot of trial
+This time, too, we didn't get satisfactory results at first, so we went through a lot of trial and error.

 Finally, Microsoft gave a presentation on "Azure infrastructure reliability and governance, which have evolved significantly over the past three years."

-He gave a general overview of topics in the Azure world, but I was a bit taken aback when he suddenly started talking about space.
+covered a wide range of topics in the Azure world, but I was taken aback when he suddenly started talking about space.

-They asked me to talk about the product.
+They want me to talk about the product.

 This wasn't just because we wanted to talk about space, but because we were talking about Azure's space business, Azure Orbital